bwssytems/ha-bridge/README.md

 This controls how many log messages will be kept and displayed on the log tab.
 This does not affect what is written to the standard output for logging.
 The default is 512.
 Changing this will incur more memory usage of the process.
 #### Trace UPNP Calls
 Turn on tracing for upnp discovery messages to the log.
 The default is false.
+#### Trace State Changes
+Turn on tracing for calls to the ha-bridge and send these information messages to the log for debugging.
+This a quick way to watch the state changes without turning the HueMulator debugging.
+The default is false.
 #### UPNP Send Delay
 This setting is for the upnp spec to delay a certain amount between upnp response messages sent back to a client.
 This is defaulted to 650ms and can be tuned to any value up to 1500ms.
+#### ID Seed
+The seed that starts numbering from this value and is used in the 'Renumbering' button on the 'Bridge Devices' tab.
+The defaul for this value is 100.
 #### My Echo URL
 This sets the URL that is used in the menu bar to ge to your echo.
 For certain countries, this needs to be set to a different URL.

 At the bottom of the screen is the "Bridge Settings Backup" which can be accessed with clicking on the `+` to expand this frame.
 Here you can backup and restore configurations that you have saved.
 These configs can be named or by clicking the `Backup Settings' button will create a backup and name it for you.
-You can manage these backups by restoring them or deleting them.
+You can manage these backups by restoring them, deleting them, downloading them by clicking on the file name and uploading a saved configuration backup on your local machine.
 ### The Logs Tab
 This screen displays the last 512 or number of rows defined in the config screen of the log so you don't have to go to the output of your process.
 The `Update Log` button refreshes the log as this screen does not auto refresh.
 FYI, when the trace upnp setting is turned on in the configuration, the messages will show here.